nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

 ## {{> anchor 'configuration'}}Configuration

-The Nuxeo CSV add-on enables users to create file documents and upload their main attachment at the same time.
+The Nuxeo CSV addon enables users to create file documents and upload their main attachment at the same time.
 This requires to configure where the server will take the attachments.
 This is done adding the parameter `nuxeo.csv.blobs.folder` in the server [nuxeo.conf]({{page page='configuration-parameters-index-nuxeoconf'}}) and giving it a value that is a local path to a folder that can be accessed by the server.

 ## {{> anchor 'nuxeo-csv-import-file-definition'}}CSV File Definition